Aircoookie/WLED/readme.md

 - [Bill of materials](/ledclock/bill-of-materials.md)
 - [Detailed assembly guide with pictures](/ledclock/assembly-guide.md)

+## Do you like it?

+You can buy me a coffee to support my work: https://ko-fi.com/imeszaros

 Do you need help?
 Have you built the clock?
 Feel free to [contact me](https://github.com/imeszaros).